 In addition to Facebook, these are the companies connected to this data privacy story.

-SCL Group (formerly Strategic Communication Laboratories) is at the center of the privacy scandal, though has operated primarily through subsidiaries.
+SCL Group (formerly Strategic Communication Laboratories) is at the center of the privacy scandal, though it has operated primarily through subsidiaries.
 Nominally, SCL was a behavioral research/strategic communication company based in the UK.
 The company was dissolved on May 1, 2018.

 Cambridge Analytica and SCL USA are offshoots of SCL Group, primarily operating in the US.
 Registration documentation indicates the pair formally came into existence in 2013.
 As with SCL Group, the pair were dissolved on May 1, 2018.